 Finding a school most focused on your major means better funding, more opportunities, and great connections.
 Click on the schools below to find out why everyone chooses to study Mechanical Engineering there.

 Learn more about this ranking by reading our most focused methodology.

 Looking for the best of the best?
 Consider Kettering University to obtain your degree in Mechanical Engineering.
-This is quite a common major at , with 46.9% of undergrads signed up for it.
+54.5% of undergrads at Kettering University are ME students.
 The setting in a large city is wonderful for students seeking ample choices for networking, excitement, and discovery.

 It's difficult to beat Stevens Institute of Technology if you wish to study Mechanical Engineering.
-A preferred choice for undergraduates, there are roughly 152 students studying this degree at .
-This school is located in the suburban region of Hoboken, New Jersey, close to shops and other entertainment.
+ME is a popular choice at Stevens Institute of Technology with over 175 graduates in 2018.
+It is placed in the suburban region of Hoboken, New Jersey.

 South Dakota School of Mines and Technology is one of the finest schools in the country for Mechanical Engineering.
-At South Dakota School of Mines and Technology, 24.5% of undergraduates major in ME.
+This is quite a common major at South Dakota School of Mines and Technology, with 23.4% of undergraduates signed up for it.
 The location in a significant city is wonderful for students seeking ample chances for networking, experience, and discovery.

 By offering educational funding to 52.0% of its undergraduates,South Dakota School of Mines and Technology helps you avoid as much student debt as possible.
 Graded #1 in South Dakota for value for the money, we might have predicted this school's superb educational programs to come with a higher price tag.
 Check out all of South Dakota School of Mines and Technology's rankings to learn more.

 Any student pursuing a degree in Mechanical Engineering needs to check out Colorado School of Mines.
 With 241 undergraduates, ME is one of most popular majors at Colorado School of Mines.
 This school is located in the suburban area of Golden, Colorado, near shops and other entertainment.